sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/0900 - deskew.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/deskew_5.png)

-This visual representation of how the Sensible app deskews documents can be useful for authoring configs and for troubleshooting.
+This visual representation of how the Sensible app deskews documents can be useful for authoring or troubleshooting deskew preprocessors and configs.